tsvgmi/es-reindex/README.markdown

 + __0.0.1__: first revision

 ## License
+es-reindex the gem is copyright (c)2014 Mojo Lingo, and released under the terms of the MIT license.
+See the LICENSE file for the gory details.

 es-reindex is copyright (c)2012 Jiri Nemecek, and released under the terms of the MIT license.
 See the LICENSE file for the gory details.